We proved that browsers can run GPU computation at near-native speed. No download. No account. No expensive hardware. Just open a page.

 “For fitness functions with sequential dependencies — common in reinforcement learning, financial simulation, and control systems — custom compute shaders dramatically outperform framework-based GPU code.”

-From the paper, Section 4.2
+From the preprint, Section 4.2

 This isn't about replacing data centers.
 It's about giving GPU access to the people who never had it.